 The development of pharmaceuticals is capital-intensive.
-We are currently advancing our lead drug candidates, BLU-285, BLU-554 and BLU-667, through clinical development.
+We are currently advancing our most advanced drug candidates, avapritinib, BLU-554 and BLU-667, through clinical development.
 We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate or continue clinical trials of, and seek marketing approval for, our drug candidates.
-In addition, depending on the status of regulatory approval or, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of Alexion, Roche or other collaborators.
+In addition, depending on the status of regulatory approval or, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to drug sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of Roche or other collaborators.
 We may also need to raise additional funds sooner if we choose to pursue additional indications or geographies for our drug candidates or otherwise expand more rapidly than we presently anticipate.
-Furthermore, we expect to continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate certain of our research and development programs or future commercialization efforts.

-As of December 31, 2016, we had cash, cash equivalents and investments of \$268.2 million.
-Based on our current plans, we expect that our existing cash, cash equivalents and investments, excluding any potential option fees and milestone payments under our existing collaborations, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into at least late 2018.
+As of December 31, 2017, we had cash, cash equivalents and investments of \$673.4 million.
+Based on our current plans, we believe our existing cash, cash equivalents and investments, excluding any potential option fees and milestone payments under our existing collaboration with Roche, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements into the middle of 2020.
 Our future capital requirements will depend on and could increase significantly as a result of many factors, including:

-- the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our drug candidates; - the costs of producing drug substance and drug product material for use in pre-clinical studies, clinical trials and for use as commercial supply; - · the scope, prioritization and number of our research and development programs; - · the success of our collaborations with Alexion and Roche; - the success of our current or future companion diagnostic test collaborations, including our companion diagnostic test with Ventana Medical Systems, Inc., or Ventana, for BLU-554 and our companion diagnostic test with QIAGEN Manchester Limited, or Qiagen, for BLU-285; - · the costs, timing and outcome of regulatory review of our drug candidates; - · our ability to establish and maintain collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under any collaboration agreements we obtain; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other drug candidates and technologies; - · the costs of securing manufacturing arrangements for development activities and commercial production; and

-• the costs of establishing or contracting for sales and marketing capabilities if we obtain regulatory approvals to market our drug candidates.
+- the scope, progress, results and costs of drug discovery, pre-clinical development, laboratory testing and clinical trials for our drug candidates; - the costs of securing and producing drug substance and drug product material for use in pre-clinical studies, clinical trials and for use as commercial supply; - the scope, prioritization and number of our research and development programs; - the success of our collaboration with Roche; - the success of our current or future collaborations for companion diagnostic tests, including our companion diagnostic tests for avapritinib in order to identify GIST patients with the PDGFRα D842V mutation, BLU-554 in order to identify HCC patients with FGFR4 pathway activation and BLU-667 in order to identify NSCLC patients with RET fusions; - · the costs, timing and outcome of regulatory review of our drug candidates; - · our ability to establish and maintain additional collaborations on favorable terms, if at all; - the achievement of milestones or occurrence of other developments that trigger payments under our collaboration agreement with Roche or any collaboration agreements that we may enter into in the future; - the extent to which we are obligated to reimburse, or entitled to reimbursement of, clinical trial costs under future collaboration agreements, if any; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - the extent to which we acquire or in-license other drug candidates and technologies; and - the costs of establishing or contracting for sales, marketing and distribution capabilities if we obtain regulatory approvals to market our drug candidates.